kuma35/pyusb-docs-ja/docs/api/usb/core/index.rst

    .. py:method:: __getitem__(self, index)

-      Return the Interface object in the given position.
+      :return: the Interface object in the given position.

       index is a tuple of two values with interface index and alternate setting index, respectivally.
 Example: